JChover/Python_Crash_Course/README.md

   - [ ] Exercise 7-10: Dream Vacation
 - [ ] <b>Summary</b>
 </details>

+## Resources
+Here I will leave all the resources I use during this project.

 ## Learned
 What I have learned reading this book.